SANNATHKOUSHIK/W4CAST/README.md

   The requested city is then saved in the csv file and read by pythonfile.
-Python file scraps the webpage with the city rerad from the csv file and reutrns the weather details to the csv file again.
+Python file scraps the webpage with the city read from the csv file and reutrns the weather details to the csv file again.
 The c program will reads the weather details from the csv file and returns the output to the window loop.